mart337i/deploy-it.dk/README.md

 - All Commands will be loaded in the cli dir inside addons folder (app = typer.Typer(help="Test commands")) Use app as the varibale name, other wise it dosent work.
 - All Routes will be loaded inside the addons folder (router = APIRouter()) use router, other wise it donsent work.

+## Note
+- The timeout on the API is set to 30 secound instaed of 5

 ## Thanks to:
 ### Techno Tim